BrianPugh/autoregistry/docs/source/Overview.rst

    >>> "PIKACHU" in Pokemon
    True

-When querying for an unregistered string, a ``KeyError`` is raised.
+If an unregistered string is queried, a ``KeyError`` will be raised.
 You can also use the ``get`` method to handle missing-key queries.
 If the provided ``default`` argument is a string, a lookup will be performed.